Skip to content

 [and_rules]

-• object_flavor - visual type of the control, it is used to show an appropriate icon in the Object Tree and to filter actions and properties in composite behavior patterns.
+• object_flavor - the visual type of the control, used to show an appropriate icon in the Object Tree and to filter actions and properties in composite behavior patterns.

-• behavior - array of behavior patterns that define object actions, properties and events.
+• behavior - an array of behavior patterns that define object actions, properties, and events.

-• role - accessibility role of the corresponding node in the accessibility tree of the control.
-The role equals to a Role of the accessible element as displayed in the Spy.
+• role - the accessibility role of the corresponding node in the control's accessibility tree.
+The role equals a Role of the accessible element as displayed in Spy.

-• or_rules - array of rules (defining child nodes) joined with logical OR.
-Any OR rule can be satisfied to consider child nodes matched.
+• or_rules - an array of rules (defining child nodes) joined with a logical OR.
+Any OR rule can be satisfied for child nodes to be considered matched.

-• and_rules - array of rules (defining child nodes) joined with logical AND.
-All AND rules must be satisfied to consider child nodes matched.
+• and_rules - an array of rules (defining child nodes) joined with a logical AND.
+All AND rules must be satisfied for child nodes to be considered matched.

-• save_to - SeSObject created for accessibility tree node corresponding to this rule is assigned to the field with save_to name of the top level SeSObject.
-I.e. if rule has save_to: items element then you can access learned element using SeS('ObjID').items.
-In many cases such named fields are used in behavior patterns.
+• save_to - The SeSObject created for the accessibility tree node corresponding to this rule is assigned to the field with the save_to name of the top-level SeSObject.
+That is, if a rule has save_to: items, then you can access the learned element using SeS('ObjID').items.
+In many cases, such named fields are used in behavior patterns.

-• zero_to_many - if this property is present in the rule and set to 'true' then it means that parent rule may contain from zero to many of child nodes that match this rule.
+• zero_to_many - If this property is present in the rule and set to 'true', it means that the parent rule may contain from zero to many child nodes that match this rule.

 5. CustomListboxControl Behavior

-After defining the matcher rule we can proceed to behavior patterns.
-Behavior patterns operate with SeSObject contents, so they should not be aware about accessibility tree of the underlying GUI control and thus the same behavior pattern can be assigned to different matcher rules.
-There are a plenty of behavior patterns defined in
+After defining the matcher rule, we can proceed to behavior patterns.
+Behavior patterns operate with SeSObject contents, so they should not be aware of the underlying GUI control's accessibility tree.
+Thus, the same behavior pattern can be assigned to different matcher rules.
+There are plenty of behavior patterns defined in

 C:\Program Files (x86)\Inflectra\Rapise\Engine\SeSBehavior.js

-After looking at those patterns it is possible to notice that Win32ItemSelectable pattern is the one that perfectly suites for capturing selection accessibility events and for selecting list items.
-This pattern contains OnSelect event that is called during recording when an item is selected in list and DoSelectItem action used to select desired item during playback.
+After looking at those patterns, it is possible to notice that the Win32ItemSelectable pattern perfectly suits capturing selection accessibility events and selecting list items.
+This pattern contains an OnSelect event that is called during recording when an item is selected in a list, and a DoSelectItem action used to select the desired item during playback.

-But using just Win32ItemSelectable behavior pattern is not sufficient.
-It does not support recording of progress bar value change events and it does not support setting progress bar value during playback.
-That is why we need to define new behavior pattern: Win32CustomListboxControl.
-Look at its code:
+But using just the Win32ItemSelectable behavior pattern is not sufficient.
+It does not support recording progress bar value change events, nor does it support setting the progress bar value during playback.
+That is why we need to define a new behavior pattern: Win32CustomListboxControl.
+Here is its code:

 var Win32CustomListboxControl =